base-go/base-core/README.md

 ### Database Features
 - GORM Integration
-- Model Relationships
+- Model Relationships:
+  - belongs_to (One-to-one with foreign key in this model)
+  - has_one (One-to-one with foreign key in other model)
+  - has_many (One-to-many)
 - Auto-Migration
-- Query Building
 - Transaction Support
 - Connection Management
-- Type Safe Queries

 ### API Features
 - RESTful API Support